sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1500 - query.md

 Notes
 ===

-How the Query method works
+How the Query Group method works
 ---

 For an overview of how this method works, see the following steps: